 When the apple is cut and exposed to oxygen, free radicals are released and the apple undergoes the oxidation process and turns brown (i.e. oxygen is introduced into the injured plant tissue causing enzymes in the apple to rapidly oxidise phenolic compounds that are naturally present in the apple tissues to form the brown-coloured products called melanin).
 This is seen in the first apple, the one in water.
 Because the apples are in water, the rate of oxidation is reduced slightly.
 This is why the control glass (the apple in plain water) was necessary, otherwise it would not have been a fair comparison.

-The apple in the A-Z minerals goes black and looks mouldy.
-While there is still some protection from oxidation due to the presence of antioxidant, the over the counter A-Z minerals contain traces of 'crude oils' and 'heavy metals', which turn the apple black.
-The A-Z minerals contain many ingredients that are used as fillers and colourants; such as titanium oxide, magnesium stearate and corn oil.
+The apple in water containing the A-Z multivitamins and minerals tablet goes black and looks mouldy.
+While there is still some protection from oxidation due to the presence of antioxidant, the over-the-counter A-Z multivitamins and minerals tablet contain traces of 'crude oils' and 'heavy metals', which turn the apple black.
+The A-Z multivitamins and minerals tablets contain many ingredients that are used as fillers and colourants, such as titanium dioxide, magnesium stearate and corn oil.
 While the vitamin C tablets also contain fillers and sweeteners, from the results, it appears that they probably do not contain any 'heavy metal' or 'crude oil' traces.

 Another biologically important antioxidant is vitamin E, so you could compare the effects of vitamin C and vitamin E and see which apple browns first!
 Also, consider trying other commonly available vitamins and/or different types of apples.
 There are around 7,000 varieties of apples, but around 20 common ones, to pick from.

-(BTW, another way to stop the browning is to add lemon juice.
-The citric acid in the lemon increases the acidity and when the pH drops to around 4, the enzymes involved in the browning process stop working.)
+By the way, another way to stop the browning is to add lemon juice.
+The citric acid in the lemon increases the acidity and when the pH drops to around 4, the enzymes involved in the browning process stop working.

 Experiment adapted from: R. Torres, The Apple Oxidation Test (USANA Mega AntiOxidant vs other brands).

-In the headlines – the genetically modified Artic Apple
+In the headlines – the genetically modified Arctic Apple

 One of the most famous GM foods, which hit the supermarket shelves in the US in 2017, are Arctic Apples.
 This is a group of trademarked apples that don’t go brown.
 The apples have been engineered, using a technique called ‘gene silencing’, to stop the production (by around 90%) of the browning enzymes (called PPO).
 They decay naturally, just like any other apple, but will not turn brown from bruising, cutting or biting – not in minutes, hours or days.
 Unlike the first genetically engineered crops (such as the Flavr Savr tomato) the apples are not transgenic, that is, they do not contain a gene from another species.
 So, despite protests from environmental groups, perhaps this crop may be more popular with consumers.